 Any that runs an Operating System and Browser supported by Oracle Application Server.

 Note: Use any Browser and Operating System in Client system, which is supported by the Oracle Application Server.
-Refer to Oracle® Application Server Certification Information 11g Release 1 (11.1.1.6.0) B25703-33 for 2-Tier Architecture.
-Refer to Oracle® Application Server Certification Information 11g Release 2 (11.1.2.2.0) for 3-Tier Architecture.
+Refer to Oracle® Application Server Certification Information 12c (12.2.1.2.0) for 2-Tier Architecture and 3-Tier Architecture.

 Software

-The NHHDA system server runs an Oracle 11.2.0.3database with bespoke software written in C and SQL.
+The NHHDA system server runs an Oracle 12.2.0.1 database with bespoke software written in C and SQL.

-For the 3-Tier application, the Application Server runs Oracle Forms 11G version 11.1.2.2.0on Microsoft Windows 2012 Server as well as Net10 to enable client - server communication.
+For the 3-Tier application, the Application Server runs Oracle Forms 12C version 12.2.1.2.0 on Microsoft Windows 2012 Server as well as Oracle Net Services to enable client - server communication.

-For the 2-Tier application, the Application server (version 11.1.1.6.0) runs Oracle Forms 11G version 11.1.1.6.0on a Sun Solaris Server.
+For the 2-Tier application, the Application server runs Oracle Forms 12C version 12.2.1.2.0 on a Sun Solaris Server.

-The following patches should be applied to the OAS, for both Windows and Solaris:14373988, 14003476, 14331527.
-Details of these patches are given in Appendix G of the Installation Guide [NINGDE].
+For the information on the patches to be applied to the OAS, for both Windows and Solaris refer to Appendix G of the Installation Guide [NINGDE].

 An overview of the software architecture for 3-Tier and 2-Tier is given in Figure 10 and Figure 10a respectively.